This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your procedure:

-- Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-You may be given medicine to help prevent a reaction to the dye.
+- Tell your provider if you have ever had an allergic reaction to contrast liquid.
+You may be given medicine to help prevent a reaction.

 - You may need to have blood or urine tests.
-You may also need other imaging tests, such as x-rays, a CT scan, or an MRI.
-Ask your caregiver for more information about these and other tests you may need.
-Write down the date, time, and location of each test.
+You may also need x-rays or an MRI.

 The night before your procedure: